Ujjwal05T/Flipr/readme.md

 4. Push to the branch (`git push origin feature/amazing-feature`)
 5. Open a Pull Request

-## 📞 Support

-For support, email your-email@example.com or open an issue on GitHub.

----

 Built with ❤️ by Ujjwal Tamrakar